EU faces battle to keep energy prices from tanking economy

 “Europe is facing its week of truth,” Belgian Prime Minister Alexander De Croo said.
 “This week it is hit or miss."

-It did not take long for EU member countries to realize that the 27-member bloc's dependence on Russian energy was a huge political error.
-They figured it out almost as soon as Putin invaded neighboring Ukraine on Feb.
-24. And amid sanctions imposed on Russia's energy sector, the wealthy bloc of 450 million has since been struggling to find ways to keep freezing temperatures from entering the homes of the poorest and businesses from going down for lack of affordable energy.
+It didn't take long for EU member countries to realize that the bloc's dependence on Russian energy was a huge political error after Putin invaded neighboring Ukraine on Feb.
+24 and natural gas prices skyrocketed.
+Amid sanctions imposed on Russia's energy sector, the wealthy bloc of 450 million has since been struggling to find ways to keep freezing temperatures from entering the homes of the poorest and businesses from going down for lack of affordable energy.

 With nationalists and right-wing populists complaining ever more about the EU's common approach, the ability to find a joint exit strategy from the crisis could have a direct impact on the bloc's future.